 Heritage Funeral Home | (734) 285-1300 | 15748 Fort Street, Southgate, MI 48195

-Shawn started working at Czopek in 2008 as a greeter, while attending Wayne State University.
-He graduated in 2011 with a bachelor‘s degree in Mortuary Science, as well as completing the National and State Board Exams becoming a licensed funeral director.
+Shawn started working at Czopek in 2008 as a greeter while attending Wayne State University.
+He graduated in 2011 with a Bachelor‘s degree in Mortuary Science, as well as completing the National and State Board Exams moving on to becoming a licensed funeral director.
 Shawn is dedicated to serving families and his community.
-He has completed over 180 hours of continuing education in earning his national designation as a Certiﬁed Funeral Service Practitioner (CFSP), as well as a State Certiﬁed Funeral Practitioner (CMFP).
+He has completed over 180 hours of continuing education in earning his national designation as a Certified Funeral Service Practitioner (CFSP), as well as a State Certified Funeral Practitioner (CMFP).
 He is also a member of MI-MORT, a group of volunteers from various professions to help aid in response of a disaster with mass fatalities and is also a limited life agent.
-Shawn’s goal is to provide meaningful, memorable services to the families he has the honor and privilege of serving, and provide assistance to people who want to preplan their funerals.
+Shawn’s goal is to provide meaningful and memorable services to the families he has the honor and privilege of serving and provide assistance to people who want to preplan their funerals.
 Shawn has lived in the Downriver area since 2003 and currently lives in Trenton with his wife Alison, daughter Lily, son Tommy and their beloved yellow Labrador Retriever Elvis.
-He is very involved with his son’s hockey team; is the Committee Chairman for his son’s Cub Scout Troop, as well is a member of the Trenton Lions Club.
-In his free time, Shawn enjoys spending time with his family, golﬁng, swimming, archery and watching the Detroit Red Wings.
+He is very involved with his son’s hockey team, is the Committee Chairman for his son’s Cub Scout Troop, as well is a member of the Trenton Lions Club.
+In his free time, Shawn enjoys spending time with his family, golfing, swimming, archery and watching the Detroit Red Wings.

 Charles grew up in Dearborn and now lives in Canton with his wife Janet.
 Charles has three children, Kaitlyn, Kristen and Brian.